 Car insurance legal cover is available as an add-on for many insurance policies — but how can it cover you in the event of a claim?
 Read on to find out more.

-As the name suggests, car insurance legal expenses cover is a type of additional protection on your car insurance that provides you with cover for legal expenses.
-This is for legal expenses that would arise if you decided to take legal action following a motor accident that was not your fault.
+Motor legal protection or legal expenses cover is a type of additional protection on your car insurance that provides you with cover for legal expenses.
+It is used to recoup expenses known as ‘uninsured losses’ that are not covered by your standard car insurance policy.